garycunningham89/progdataanalysis/README.md

 # 4. Open Command Line.
 (Cmder in this instance).
 # 5. To run the notebook on the command prompt type: >>>> jupyter notebook

+# (b) Create the notebook and add to git repository.

+# GitHub account previously created on GitHub.com for creation of repositories of code, assignment and lecture content input.
+GitHub is the worlds leading software development and sharing platform which brings together the worlds greatest community of developers (GitHub.com, 2019).
+# With the GitHub account created the following steps were followed to add a repository for assignment which included the Jupyter Notebook as outlined;
+# a) New Repository Button on left hand side in profile view.
+# b) Give Repository name, description, choose public/private, intialize the repository with a README file, choose .gitignore as Python and license as Apache License 2.0.
+# c) The repository is created and now the Clone or Download link on right hand side was selected to copy the URL.
+# d) Pick destination folder on desktop and use command line to paste URL while syncing Git master - > origin folder.
+# e) Once synced call >>> jupyter notebook.
+If it is previously installed as per steps the jupyter notebook will either open on the browser or you can copy and paste the URL which is contained within the command line.
+# f) At the end of every edit or completion save the Jupyter checkpoint and close, press CTRL + C to close the kernel of the notebook on the commanad line and use git add ., git commit -m and git push to push changes from host to git repository.

 # Reference List